AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

        Inputs   : Asm_Input_Operand  := No_Input_Operands;
        Clobber  : String  := "";
        Volatile : Boolean := False) return Asm_Insn;

+With this package content, the expression in a code statement is of type Asm_Insn, short for "assembly instruction."
+Multiple overloaded functions named :ada:`Asm` return values of that type.

-The :ada:`Template` parameter in a string containing one or assembly language op-codes. :ada:`Outputs` provides mappings from registers to source-level entities that are updated by the assembly statement(s). :ada:`Inputs` provides mappings from source-level entities to registers for inputs. :ada:`Volatile`, when True, tells the compiler not to optimize the call away, and :ada:`Clobber` tells the compiler which registers, or memory, are altered by the instruction. ("Clobber" is colloquial English for "destroy.")
-That last is important because the compiler was possibly already using some of those registers so it will need to restore them after the call.
+The :ada:`Template` parameter in a string containing one or more assembly language instructions.
+These instructions are specific to the target machine.
+The parameter :ada:`Outputs` provides mappings from registers to source-level entities that are updated by the assembly statement(s). :ada:`Inputs` provides mappings from source-level entities to registers for inputs. :ada:`Volatile`, when True, tells the compiler not to optimize the call away, and :ada:`Clobber` tells the compiler which registers, or memory, if any, are altered by the instructions in :Ada:`Template`. ("Clobber" is colloquial English for "destroy.")
+That last is important because the compiler was likely already using some of those registers so the compiler will need to restore them after the call.

 We could say, for example, the following, taking all the defaults except for :ada:`Volatile`: